Advanced Storage Options

 AWS S3 V3

 To use an AWS S3 bucket as the cluster's filestore and access it with the official AWS SDK, see the S3 Official SDK Binary Provider.
 This filestore template uses the official AWS SDK.
-Use this template if you want to attach an IAM role to the Artifactory pod directly (as opposed to attaching it to the machine/s that Artifactory runs on).
+Use this template if you want to Create an IAM OIDC provider and assign the IAM role to Kubernetes Service Accounts.

-Pass the AWS S3 V3 parameters and the annotation pointing to the IAM role (when using an IAM role; this is kube2iam-specific and may vary depending on the implementation) to helm install and helm upgrade .
+Pass the AWS S3 V3 parameters and the annotation pointing to the IAM role to your helm install in a custom values.yaml.

 artifactory: